 Like this Loaded Butter Tarts recipe?

-To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram Instagram.
+It’s easy to keep up with the latest home style cooking & baking ideas from Rock Recipes.
+Be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

-- 2 ¼ cups flour pastry flour is best to use but all-purpose will do
+- 2 ¼ cups flour, pastry flour is best to use but all-purpose will do

 - 1 tbsp brown sugar